cdr6934/cbayes-tech/content/newsletter/2023-12-27-GAW72/index.md

 > AS AN INNOVATOR, YOU NEED TO BE AWARE OF HOW TRADITIONS, HABITS AND BIAS CAN ACT AS BARRIERS TO ACCEPTING NEW IDEAS. - MAX MCKEOWN
 >

-Has been previously posted on Substack
+Has been previously posted on Substack.

 **Happy Holidays,**